UiT Talent

 Applications for supplementary funding must attach the external application and evaluation report.

 In 2019, UiT introduced an instrument with the allocation of 2-year innovation positions to further develop ideas that have great innovative potential.
 This instrument is continued under UiT Talent.
-The call for 2023 is closed.
+The call for 2024 is now open with deadline 13.12.2024 13.00 CET.
 Please see the complete call with eligibility- and evaluation criteria here.

 This instrument has staunet as the target group.
 The purpose of the funding is to help advance ideas, and applicants must show concrete measures/activities they wish to carry out.
 These will often be related to idea development, prototyping, research and testing of marked needs, etc. The funding cannot go to wages.